sez11a/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 ##### Structure Default Values

-Another powerful way to manage structures is by using Default Values.
-New for Liferay 6.1, this feature allows you to create one structure that uses common data for multiple articles.
+New for Liferay 6.1 is the *Structure Default Values* feature.
+This allows you to create one structure that uses common data for multiple articles.

 Say you want all sports articles to have the same display page (sports page), the same categories (sports, news) or the same set of tags.
-Instead of adding them for each article, or wondering if your users are adding that information to every web content, you add it once for every sports article by creating a structure using the structure default values.
+Instead of adding them for each article, or wondering if your users are adding that information to every web content, you add it once for every sports article by creating default values for the structure.

-In the Control Panel go to Web Content and click the *Structures* tab to see the structures list.
+In the Control Panel go to *Web Content* and click the *Structures* tab to see the structures list.
 Select the desired structure to view a window like the one below.
 This form allows you to manage the structure settings.

 ![Figure 3.x: Edit structure default values in the XML Schema Defintion section of the form.](../../images/structure-default-values.png)

-Under XML Schema Definition you can use the *Add Row* button to create different types of fields for the structure.
-The *Launch Editor* button allows you to edit the XML code for the structure.
+Under *XML Schema Definition* you can use the *Add Row* button to create different types of fields for the structure.
+The *Launch Editor* button allows you to edit the XML for the structure. *Download* loads the XML locally to your machine.
 Cick *Save and Edit Defaults* when you're done.
-Every web content you create with this structure will be preloaded with the data you inserted.
+Every new web content you create with this structure will be preloaded with the data you inserted.

 As with everything else in Liferay, you can set permissions on structures.
 Let's see how you'd do that.